-• Application for Graduate Admission
+Application for Graduate Admission

 - Official transcripts (sent directly to Winthrop University from the issuing institution from all post-secondary education institutions); and - A 5-6 page essay describing why the applicant wishes to enter the program.
-Call the MLA office at 803-323-4572 for details.
+Call the MLA office at 803-323-4572 or mla@winthrop.edu for details. - While not required, reference letters from professional and/or academic sources are recommended.

 After credentials are reviewed by the MLA admissions committee, the program director will contact the applicant to schedule an interview.
-Additional information about the program and the admission process can be obtained from the Director of the MLA Program, G14 Bancroft Hall, Winthrop University, Rock Hill, SC 29733.
+Additional information about the program and the admission process can be obtained from the Director of the MLA Program, G14 Bancroft Hall, Winthrop University, Rock Hill, SC 29733, mla@winthrop.edu.